coder/coder/docs/templates/best-practices.md

 # Template best practices

-We recommend a few ways to manage persistence of resources, authentication, and versioning.
+We recommend a few ways to manage workspace resources, authentication, and versioning.

 <children>